 Want more canned fish tips?
 Check out this Ultimate Guide to Canned Fish.

 Japapeño Popper Fish Cakes

 Japapeño Popper Fish Cakes:

-- 2 4oz tins sardines, packed with pickled jalapeños, oil drained + reserved King Oscar sardines recommended
+- 8 ounces canned sardines (2 cans), packed with pickled jalapeños, oil drained + reserved King Oscar sardines recommended

 - 1 cup Panko breadcrumbs

 - ½ cup plain yogurt (whole milk or Greek)

 - 1 egg